Loknar/node-macmouse/README.md

 # macmouse

-Enables you to create virtual mouse input on Mac OS X using Cocoa.
+Enables you to create virtual mouse input on Mac OS X.

 ## Credits
 Uses [NodObjC](https://github.com/TooTallNate/NodObjC) to hook into the Cocoa framework.
 The macmouse module is merely a wrapper around mouse control commands to the Cocoa framework via NodObjC.